aronfowler/aronfowler.github.io/_posts/2021-12-17-Review:-Our-Silver-City-2094,-Nottingham-Contemporary.md

 ![sideboards](/assets/S1090072.JPG)
 ![2objects](/assets/owl and lady.jpg)

 An owl curls out a furry turd.
 A muddy stroke victim uses neither shampoo nor conditioner.
-She communicates that if you critique art, you are an art critic — but I’ve offered no criticism, no analysis, and nothing of substance.
+She communicates that if you critique art, you are an art critic.
+She says, however, that I’ve offered no criticism, no analysis, and nothing of substance.
 She reckons I’m a clown.

 But how am I supposed to exercise critical reason, how am I supposed to concentrate when this carpet’s career is condemned to be calamitous?